Calcium Citrate with Vitamin D

 - At optimal levels, promotes proper coagulation (blood clotting)

-- Promote correct blood vessel expansion and contraction
+- Promotes correct blood vessel expansion and contraction

 - Supports correct muscle function